 The federal government has been particularly active in recent years in re-evaluating the proper role for federal oversight to ensure competition affecting the media and entertainment industries.
-First, the FTC convened a wide-ranging series of public hearings in 2018 and 2019 to consider competition and consumer protection law in the 21st century, and the FTC issued its staff's recommendations and report on the hearings in October 2020.
-106 The multipart, multi-day hearings addressed whether broad-based changes in the economy, evolving business practices, new technologies and international developments require adjustments to competition and consumer protection enforcement law, enforcement priorities and policy.
+First, the FTC convened a wide-ranging series of public hearings in 2018 and 2019 to consider competition and consumer protection law in the twenty-first century, and the FTC issued its staff's recommendations and report on the hearings in October 2020.
+The multi-part, multi-day hearings addressed whether broad-based changes in the economy, evolving business practices, new technologies and international developments require adjustments to competition and consumer protection enforcement law, enforcement priorities and policy.
 Although the hearings were by no means limited to issues affecting media and entertainment companies, their focus on the economic changes in the era of big tech and big data are on Apple, Facebook and Google, and on how media and entertainment products are distributed and consumed.

-In the wake of those hearings, in June 2019, the US Department of Justice announced new antitrust investigations of Apple and Google, and the FTC announced new inquiries into Facebook and Amazon.
+Second, in the wake of those hearings, in June 2019, the US Department of Justice announced new antitrust investigations of Apple and Google, and the FTC announced new inquiries into Facebook and Amazon.
 On 29 July 2020, the chief executive officers of Apple, Amazon, Facebook and Google testified at a virtual hearing before the antitrust subcommittee of the House Judiciary Committee, which subsequently issued a report proposing sweeping changes to US antitrust law.
 These entities also have drawn recent scrutiny from state attorneys general.
 On 20 October 2020, the Department of Justice, joined by 11 states, sued Google, alleging that Google was unlawfully maintaining monopolies in the markets for general search services, search advertising and general search text advertising.
-107
+[127] A group of 35 states, along with Guam, Puerto Rico, and the District of Columbia, filed a nearly identical suit at that time.
+Both suits were tried before a federal judge in the fall of 2023 and the decision is pending.
+More recently, on 24 January 2024, the Department of Justice, joined by eight states, filed another civil antitrust suit against Google, this time for monopolising multiple digital advertising technology products.
+In its complaint, the Department of Justice alleged that Google's anti-competitive conduct has included acquiring competitors, forcing adoption of Google's tools, distorting advertising auction competition, and manipulating auction mechanics.
+[128]